Nerd-HiTech/nerd_flat/readme.txt

 Nerd-Flat
 ====
-* Author: Victor Perin
+* Author: Nerd Hi-Tech
 * Author URL: http://www.nerdhitech.com.br
-* Contributer: @yoarts, @ghost, @ashfame, @kevinpapst, @abovethewater, @victor_perin
+* Contributer: @victor_perin, @yoarts, @ghost, @ashfame, @kevinpapst, @abovethewater
 * License: GNU General Public License v3.0
 * License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Description
 ----
-Nerd-Flat is a WordPress Blog Theme designed by YoArts and modified by Victor Perin to focus more in pesonal blogs.
+Nerd_Flat is a fork from the beautiful Flat theme.
+It was maked to be more nerdy and pessoal.
+This theme is focused for personal blogs.

-I have developed it to focus in my own personal blog, but I want anyone could use it.
+I have modified it to focus in my own personal blog, but I want anyone could use it.

 If you want to help us develop this theme, fork it on github >> https://github.com/Nerd-HiTech/nerd_flat

 Features list
 ----